Miley Cyrus Nails Breakup Anthem ''Slide Away'' at the 2019 MTV VMAs

 "Once upon a time, it was paradise / once upon a time, I was paralyzed," she belted out, with a bit of sadness and emotion coming out of her voice.
 "But it's time to let it go / once upon a time, it was made for us / woke up one day, it had turned to dust / baby, we were found, but now we're lost / so it's time to let it go."

-Unlike her usual flashy and risqué designs that she wears on-stage, her simple, yet chic outfit complemented the song's melodic vibe and the black and white feed the ceremony broadcasted.
-She donned a timeless little black dress that she paired with chunky jewelry.
+Unlike her usual flashy and risqué designs that she wears on-stage, her simple, yet chic Saint Laurent outfit complemented the song's melodic vibe and the black and white feed the ceremony broadcasted.
+She donned a timeless little black dress that she paired with chunky jewelry pieces.

+Making the tune more of a breakup song?
+The 26-year-old star changed up the lyrics towards the end.
+Instead of singing "You're right / we're grown now," she belted "You're right / I'm grown now."
+Finishing off the tune, she added, "It's time to let you go."

 In fact, Cyrus' decision to sing her hot new tune at the awards ceremony was a cheeky choice, considering many felt it subtlety referenced her relationship with Liam Hemsworth.